vinckr/site/content/index.md

 title: hello
 ---

-My name is Vincent - I am leading **Developer Relations** at **Ory**.
+My name is Vincent - I am in charge of **Developer Relations** at **Ory**.
 My team and I help developers build secure and open identity systems for the web.

 ![Vincent](/img/v.png)